odinuv/web/en/apv/articles/programming/index.md

 // this is a comment, and does nothing
 {% endhighlight %}

+Comments are either *single-line* or *multi-line*.
+A single-line comment (the above example) runs until the end of the line.
+Multi-line comment must be terminated by a sequence of characters.

+{% highlight php %}
+/* this is a comment, that
+does nothing and spans over more lines.
+*/
+{% endhighlight %}

 #### Literal
 These are values written directly in the code.
 For example, when you write in PHP: